-Four key domains of literature can shed light on the urban drivers of greenhouse gas emissions, and opportunities for their mitigation: transportation, buildings, waste management, and urban form.
-In the context of the 1.5°C target, these domains play varied roles along different timescales (Figure 1).
+Four key domains of literature can shed light on the urban drivers of greenhouse gas emissions, and opportunities for their mitigation: transportation, buildings, waste management, and urban form (Figure 2).
+Urban form captures aspects of both transport and buildings but is distinct in addressing layout and wider systemic effect at larger spatial scales.In the context of the 1.5°C target, these domains play varied roles along different timescales (Figure 1).
 Understanding these time scales is crucial for advancing urban contributions towards net zero emission trajectories.